Vvvv

 Most nodes handle data in a one-dimensional array of values, called Spreads.
-In addition to traditional vector algebra this allows programming of particle systems, as also rendering nodes and deal with arrays of values accordingly.
+In addition to traditional vector algebra, this allows programming of particle systems, as also rendering nodes and deal with arrays of values accordingly.
 If an operation has to deal with arrays of different lengths, the shorter array gets repeated to fill up the larger.

 vvvv includes a feature it calls boygrouping, where one computer controls a number of slave computers to operate in parallel, with all programming and editing done on the master computer.

-The toolkit has the ability to work with HLSL Shaders which are written in their common textual form but are embedded in the data flow language and are instantly compiled and uploaded as soon any part of their source code is changed.
+The toolkit has the ability to work with HLSL shaders which are written in their common textual form but are embedded in the data flow language and are instantly compiled and uploaded as soon any part of their source code is changed.

 With a focus on video synthesis and processing, vvvv beta uses the toolkit DirectX and, as such, is available for Microsoft Windows systems only, although it is known to run stably under Parallels and VMware Fusion. vvvv currently supports DirectX 9 (including PS 3 and VS 3 shader techniques) and DirectX 11.

-In April 1st 2020, vvvv gamma, a new version of the software, reprogrammed from scratch, was publicly released.
+In April 1, 2020, vvvv gamma, a new version of the software, reprogrammed from scratch, was publicly released.

 vvvv was initially developed by the Frankfurt-based media collective MESO as an in-house tool for their own projects, but was then released. vvvv is now maintained by the VVVV group.

-vvvv beta and vvvv gamma are free for non-commercial, educational and evaluation use, based on the T.R.U.S.T. model and are available for download at its websites.
-Any commercial uses require a license.
+vvvv beta and vvvv gamma are free for non-commercial, educational and evaluation use, based on their "T.R.U.S.T. model", and are available for download at its websites.
+Any commercial use requires a license.